nZEDb/nZEDb_Misc/Guides/Installation/Ubuntu/Guide.md

 >>`GRANT ALL ON mydb.* TO 'YourMySQLUsername'@'YourMySQLServerHostName' IDENTIFIED BY 'CoolPassword';`

+>>>Note: Change 'mydb', 'YourMySQLUsername', and 'YourMySQLServerHostName' to appropriate values for your configuration.

 >**[Mandatory]** Add file permission to your MySQL user.

 >Log in to MySQL: